Mechanical Design 4 ENG4186

 ■ develop an open project brief into a complete concept design through problem analysis and resolution, achieving an inclusive and sustainable design, developing it to the point where manufacturing drawings could be created;

-■ individually consider and communicate the wider context of "Design for X" (design for Eco/sustainable design, design for environment, design for operation and maintenance, risk reduction, failure analysis and design for manufacture and assembly) when creating engineering solutions, use external literature to explore concepts and justify decisions;
+■ individually consider and communicate the wider context of "Design for X" (design for Eco/sustainable design, design for environment, ethical design, risk reduction, failure analysis and design for manufacture and assembly) when creating engineering solutions, use external literature to explore concepts and justify decisions;

 ■ teamwork to integrate different aspects of the system, including "Design for X" into a project output;